Control a Robot Dog with a Custom Viam Base Component

 Check connection between the robot dog server and the midlayer

 Before proceeding with the custom component implementation, follow the instructions in this section to test the connection between the Freenove server running on your robot dog and the code running on your development machine (laptop or desktop).
-This way, you can isolate any client-server connection problems if you encounter one.
+This way, you can isolate any client-server connection problems if they exist.

 Create a connection test file